Battle of Portmán: The battle

 At 12:20, Tetuán was about 4 nmi south by east of Cape Agua.
 Steaming very slowly eastward, she crossed the track of Méndez Núñez and exchanged fire with Vitoria.
 One of Vitoria′s shots landed in the water just under Tetuán′s bows, prompting a crowd of sailors to flee Tetuán′s forecastle.
 Another of Vitoria′s shots caused Tetuán′s crew to evacuate her bridge.
-Tetuán nonetheless engaged Almansa, Carmen, and Navas de Tolosa and appeared to hit Almansa six times without receiving any damage in return.
-Passing Almansa, Carmen, and Navas de Tolosa, she steamed toward Diana, but upon discovering that the other Cantonal ships had fled, she turned around off Cape Negreti and slowly steamed back towards Cartagena, again engaging in succession Carmen, Almansa, and Navas de Tolosa.
+Tetuán nonetheless engaged Almansa, Carmén, and Navas de Tolosa and appeared to hit Almansa six times without receiving any damage in return.
+Passing Almansa, Carmén, and Navas de Tolosa, she steamed toward Diana, but upon discovering that the other Cantonal ships had fled, she turned around off Cape Negreti and slowly steamed back towards Cartagena, again engaging in succession Carmén, Almansa, and Navas de Tolosa.
 At 14:00, with Numancia and Méndez Núñez having just escaped into the harbor after avoiding being cut off by Vitoria, Tetuán was just off the entrance to the harbor with Vitoria approaching from the south.
 Vitoria probably intended to ram Tetuán, but the French armoured corvette Thétis, which had made sail after suffering a mechanical breakdown, inadvertently sailed in between them.
 With shots from both sides passing through her topsails, Thétis maneuvered to extricate herself from her predicament while Tetuán took advantage of the situation to steam to the west of Vitoria, closer to the guns of Cartagena's coastal forts.
 By the time Thetis was clear, Tetuán′s port bow was towards Vitoria′s starboard bow.
 Vitoria was traveling at a greater speed, and she crossed Tetuán′s bow as Tetuán steamed ahead.
 Both ships then turned to starboard and exchanged starboard broadsides on opposite headings at a range of under 400 yd.
 Vitoria scored hits that passed right through Tetuán and then, although the central government claimed she sustained no damage, broke off the engagement, steamed out to sea, and went dead in the water for at least an hour.
 Meanwhile, Tetuán fired a gun toward Numancia to signal Numancia for support, but Numancia stood out of the harbor for only a few minutes before again withdrawing.
 Tetuán also gained the safety of the harbor.

 Despertador del Cantón remained 5 nmi south by west of Cape Agua and Cartagena's harbor all through the battle and did not engage the central government squadron.
 She, too, returned to Cartagena safely.

 The central government squadron had exhausted its ammunition, and at around 15:00 Lobo withdrew it to the east, bringing the battle to a close.
 In its immediate aftermath, the Cantonalists acknowledged that they had suffered 13 killed in action and 49 wounded, while Lobo claimed that his squadron had suffered no casualties, although one of his frigates reportedly withdrew eastward to "land the sick."
 Casualty figures eventually were revised to 12 dead and 38 wounded in the Cantonal squadron and 11 dead and 32 wounded on the central government side.